-The team of specialist solicitors at Potter Rees Dolan is here to help you make a successful claim for compensation if a medical professional failed to correctly diagnose an illness or condition, leading to complications and suffering further down the line.
+The team of specialist solicitors at Potter Rees Dolan is here to help you get the support you need if a medical professional has failed to diagnose an illness or condition, leading to complications and suffering further down the line.

 Delay in diagnosing infection caused near death experience - £120,000.00